brunompc/DataEngineeringHelper/README.md

 # DataEngineeringHelper

+A set of PHP utilities to help with common data engineering tasks.

 ## Database utilities

 These database utilities are not ready to properly handle potential SQL Injections, so they should only be used in controlled environments (i.e. not exposed to the